Electrical Muscle Stimulation Training

-EMS (electro-muscular stimulation) training is an active, full-body workout that uses a wireless device to stimulate muscle fibres while you exercise, making muscle tissue work harder and more effectively.
+EMS (Electrical Muscle Stimulation) training is an active, full-body workout that uses a wireless device to stimulate muscle fibres while you exercise, making muscle tissue work harder and more effectively.

 The average person uses around 30% of muscle fibres during a regular workout, while top athletes use up to 70% of their muscle fibres.
 During a full-body EMS workout, up to 90% of your muscles are activated, making your workouts more intense and delivering more results in just 20 minutes.